 I’m seriously embarrassed that we lived with them for so long!

-We had been wanting to replace them for awhile, but we weren't enthusiastic about climbing into the attic to remove the cans.
+We had been wanting to replace them for awhile, but we weren’t enthusiastic about climbing into the attic to remove the cans.
+I didn’t know how to update pot lights without replacing the can – or that it was even possible!
 Recently one of the bulbs burned out so we headed to The Home Depot for a new one.
-They're $10!
-I suggested to Handy Hubby that we finally replace the lights and purchase two fresh bulbs - I didn't want to end up with two different bulbs in addition to wonky lights.
+They’re $10!
+I suggested to Handy Hubby that we finally replace the lights and purchase two fresh bulbs – I didn’t want to end up with two different bulbs in addition to wonky lights.
 We sauntered over to the lighting section and pondered for awhile.
 Finally, we made our selection and were about to head to the check out when a salesperson asked if we needed help.
 We asked how difficult it would be to replace our pot lights, and if he had any tips.
 He discouraged us from replacing them because removing the cans could really damage a ceiling.
 Instead, he showed us the LED bulb and trim retrofit kits.
-They're actually a bit more money than purchasing new cans, but it is so much easier to use these kits to update the look and technology.
+They’re actually a bit more money than purchasing new cans, but it is so much easier to use these kits to update the look and technology.

-Here's how we updated our pot lights, the easy way.
-First we bought two Halo LED 4" retrofit kits from The Home Depot, for about $50 a piece.
+Here’s how to update pot lights without replacing the can.
+First we bought two Halo LED 4″ retrofit kits from The Home Depot, for about $50 a piece.
 This one is fairly similar.